 Our Lead Bankruptcy & Debt Resolution Attorney Liz German discusses some of the rules surrounding selling your house before bankruptcy in the following article and video.

 If your debt has become unmanageable, bankruptcy may be an option for you.
-We offer a free case assessment to discuss your circumstances and possible legal options, whether that’s bankruptcy or an alternative.
-Call 303-688-0944 to schedule your free 30-minute meeting or click here to set it up online.
+We offer a case assessment to discuss your circumstances and possible legal options, whether that’s bankruptcy or an alternative.
+Call 303-688-0944 to schedule your 30-minute meeting or click here to set it up online.

 Clients often ask, “Can I sell my house to a family member or friend before I file for bankruptcy?”
 The answer is yes, you can.
 There are rules, however, that you must follow to ensure you complete a legal transaction.